Skip To Main Content

 Students learn the basics of contemporary jewelry design and fabrication through metalsmithing.
 Students learn metalsmithing techniques including sawing/piercing, soldering, cold connection, stone setting, and chain making.
 Students create several finished wearable pieces.
 Studio fee and purchase of additional materials (½ year – ½ credit) 9, 10, 11 & 12.

 Students learn the foundations and basic elements of using a traditional camera and of composing, developing, and producing images using photographic media.
-Images are black and white and created using the darkroom.
+Images are black and white and created in the darkroom.
 Studio fee (½ year – ½ credit) 9, 10, 11 & 12.

 Students learn about bookkeeping practices, including systemically computing, classifying, recording, verify-ing, and maintaining numerical data involved in financial practices.
 Students study simple budgets and financial report preparation, cash control, payroll, the accounting cycle, and career opportunities in the field.
 Students use an internet-based electronic workbook, and home internet access is recommended (full year – 1 credit vocational) 10, 11 & 12.